Air Force vs. Wyoming NCAA Football Odds, Plays and Insights | October 9, 2021

 Over/Under Insights

-- Saturday's total is 21.9 points lower than the two team's combined 68.9 points per game average.
+- The two teams combine to average 68.9 points per game, 22.4 more than the total in this contest.

-- These two squads combine to allow 39.9 points per game, 7.1 fewer than this contest's over/under.
+- These two squads combine to surrender 39.9 points per game, 6.6 fewer than this contest's over/under.

-- Falcons games this season feature an average total of 48.4 points, a number 1.4 points higher than Saturday's over/under.
+- The average total in Falcons games this season is 48.4, 1.9 points more than Saturday's total of 46.5.

-- The 50.3 PPG average total in Cowboys games this season is 3.3 points more than this game's over/under.
+- The 46.5-point over/under for this game is 3.8 points below the 50.3 points per game average total in Cowboys games this season.

 Air Force Stats and Trends